 3. Industry Analysis

-Your business is not operating in a vacuum.
+Your business is not operating in a vacuum, and your business plan needs to reflect that through a market analysis.
 There are socio-economic factors that have implications for your business’ performance in the marketplace.
-An industry analysis sheds light at a local, national or global level of how all firms offering similar products or services are performing.
+An industry analysis or market analysis sheds light at a local, national or global level of how all firms offering similar products or services are performing.
 This section identifies historical trends that have shaped the industry and pinpoints recent developments that must be considered when creating your business strategy.
 Research from credible sources is central to your industry analysis.
 Review both past and present reports to form the broadest understanding of all external factors.

 Your relevant market size is an estimate of the annual revenue your business could attain if it realized 100% market share.
 You calculate it by multiplying the following two figures:

 - Estimate the number of people who might be interested in purchasing your products or services each year.

 - Estimate the dollar amount these customers might be willing to spend, on an annual basis, on your products or services.

 Let’s look at a partial industry analysis example for a startup food truck business: